 - When you want to plead guilty to a major traffic offence such as drink driving

-- When you want to request a Section 10 order
+- When you want to request a section 10 dismissal or conditional release order

 - When you are seeking a more lenient penalty

 - When a criminal conviction or loss of licence would have a serious impact on your life or ability to do your job.